mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/pages/data-widgets/data-grid/_index.md

 ##### Aggregate Caption

 The aggregate caption is the text that appears in front of the computed value.
 This is a translatable text.
-See [Translatable Texts](translatable-texts).
+See [Translatable Texts](/refguide7/translatable-texts/).

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 'Total' could be an aggregate caption for a column that shows the sum of the values.